MikeGriffinReborn/EntitySpaces/docs/README.md

 Notice that even though many query objects are being used you only need to set WithNoLock to true for the parent or main query object.
 The SQL generated is as follows:

-Results: (Notice that "WITH (NOLOCK)" was applied on both tables involved in the query)
+SQL Generated: (Notice that "WITH (NOLOCK)" was applied on both tables involved in the query)

 ```sql
 SELECT e.[EmployeeID]